Mikhail Vrubel: Death of son. The second crisis

 In February 1903, Vrubel was discharged from the clinic.
 He was lethargic and absent-minded, all attempts to paint led to nothing.
-Doctors advised to send him to Crimea, however, by April, his apathy transformed into a heavy depression and the painter had to return to Moscow.
+Doctors advised that he be sent to Crimea, however, by April, his apathy transformed into a heavy depression and the painter had to return to Moscow.
 Vladimir von Meck suggested the Vrubel family spend the summer in his mansion in the Kiev Governorate.
 That somehow cheered Vrubel up and Nadezhda was happy as well.
-Right before the departure, a two-years-old Savva Vrubel got sick.
-In Kiev, his disease got stronger, and on May 3, the child died.
+Right before the departure, his two-year-old son, Savva, got sick.
+In Kiev, the disease worsened, and on May 3, the child died.
 Vrubel moved from apathy to grief, starting actively plan the funeral.
 He tried to look peppy and support his wife, who did not say a word.
 Savva was buried in the Baikove Cemetery.
-After losing their only child, the spouses went to von Meck since they did not know what to do next and how to behave.
+After losing their only child, the couple went to von Meck since they did not know what to do next and how to behave.
 In the mansion, Vrubel's mental health significantly worsened, and in a week he said categorically: "please, put me somewhere; otherwise, I will do you trouble".
 However, he was very afraid of the clinic at the Saint Cyril's Monastery.

-Following the advice of close to them doctor Tilling, it was decided to bring the painter to Riga where he was assigned to the country institution.
-Vrubel was in a heavy depression and wanted to commit suicide for which he refused to take any food.
-Symptoms were quite different from the previous crisis – instead of grandiose illusions Vrubel experienced delusions of self-abasement and hallucinations.
-However, the local doctor did not confirm the diagnosis of Bekhterev and Serbsky, claiming that Vrubel is an artist in melancholy and he needs to work.
-Thus, Vrubel returned to his old work the "Easter jungle" which was re-painted to "Azrail".
-Nadezhda Vrubel wrote to Anna Vrubel that Mikhail is sleep-deprived and he is again not satisfied with the face which he redrew continuously.
+Following the advice of their close friend, a Doctor Tilling, it was decided to bring the painter to Riga where he was assigned to the country institution.
+Vrubel was in a heavy depression and wanted to commit suicide, refusing all food brought to him.
+Symptoms were quite different from the previous crisis – instead of grandiose illusions, Vrubel experienced delusions of self-abasement and hallucinations.
+However, the local doctor did not confirm the diagnosis of Bekhterev and Serbsky, claiming that Vrubel is an artist in melancholy and he needed to work.
+Thus, Vrubel returned to his old work the "Easter jungle," which was re-painted as "Azrail."
+Nadezhda Vrubel wrote to Anna Vrubel that Mikhail is sleep-deprived and he is again not satisfied with the face, which he redrew continuously.
 Work did not improve his mental health.
-In addition, the painter became so weak that he could only move in a wheelchair while the flu that he had led to a rheumatism.
-His family and friends thought that he would not survive the following spring.
-However, the painter survived and in the summer, following the Serbsky's advise, on July 9, 1904, Vrubel was put in the sanitary clinic of Fedor Usoltsev in Petrovsky park.
+In addition, the painter became so weak that he could only move in a wheelchair.
+His flu developed into rheumatism.
+His family and friends thought that he would not make it until the following spring.
+However, the painter survived and in the on July 9, 1904, following the advice of Serbsky, Vrubel was put in the sanitary clinic of Fedor Usoltsev in Petrovsky park.